History of the Sri Lanka national cricket team

 As of January 2016, Sri Lanka have faced all nine teams in Test cricket, with their most frequent opponent being Pakistan, playing 51 matches against them.
 Sri Lanka have registered more wins against Pakistan and Bangladesh than any other team, with 14.
 In ODI matches, Sri Lanka have played against 17 teams; they have played against India most frequently, with a winning percentage of 39.49 in 149 matches.
 Within usual major ODI nations, Sri Lanka have defeated England on 34 occasions, which is their best record in ODIs.
 The team have competed against 13 countries in T20Is, and have played 15 matches against New Zealand.
 Sri Lanka have defeated Australia and West Indies 6 occasions each.
 Sri Lanka was the best T20I team in the world, where they ranked number one in more than 32 months, and reached World Twenty20 final in three times.

 The Sri Lanka national cricket team represents Sri Lanka in international cricket and is a full member of the International Cricket Council (ICC) with Test, One Day International (ODI) and Twenty20 International (T20I) status.

-Early developments
+Early years

 Cricket was brought to Sri Lanka, then known as Ceylon, by the British during the British Period.
 It is assumed the game was first played in the country by the early 1800s, though the first recorded cricket match was played in 1832.
 The earliest definite mention of cricket in Ceylon was a report in the Colombo Journal on 5 September 1832 which called for the formation of a cricket club.
 The Colombo Cricket Club was formed soon afterwards and matches began in November 1832.